Intimate Weddings and Elopements in New Orleans

 If you are eloping in New Orleans and plan to just have a brief ceremony in the French Quarter, a park, or the courthouse, photographing this ceremony along with an elopement portrait session is a wonderful way to document the beginning of your new life together as a married couple.

 Given the evolving meaning of the word elope in common usage, the line between an elopement and an intimate wedding is pretty fuzzy.
-From my perspective, I consider an elopement to consist of just a small ceremony, usually on a weekday (and sometimes with a very small number of guests in attendance) along with some portraits of the couple, usually all at one location, and typically lasting one or two hours.
+From my perspective, I consider an elopement to consist of just a small ceremony, usually on a weekday (and, not in keeping with the traditional definition, sometimes with a very small number of guests in attendance) along with some portraits of the couple, usually all at one location, and typically lasting one or two hours.

-An intimate wedding, on the other hand, will usually involve two to three hours of coverage with as many as a couple dozen guests, and might be on a weekend.
+An intimate wedding, on the other hand, will usually involve two to three hours of coverage (though I've had some very small weddings with six to seven hours of coverage!) with as many as a couple dozen guests, and might be on a weekend.
 The location will tend to be a bit more formal, with perhaps a small courtyard or other similar venue being reserved for the ceremony.
 And while they won't have a full-blown reception, there will usually be a lunch or dinner for the couple and their guests served in a private dining room at a restaurant or at the ceremony location.

 Destination couples who decide to have an intimate wedding with just a very small number of guests (or just the two of them!) often choose this romantic city, as there are a number of French Quarter and Garden District venues, both indoor and outdoor, ideal for this type of gathering, along with several great park areas to choose from.